Misty-Myto/Misty-Myto/README.md

 # My Introduction

 Hello.
-My name is Kelvin, and I want to make a difference in the world by contributing to open source software and gaining experience from them.
+My name is Kelvin with the title of math enthusiast, computer geek, and most importantly, professional procrastinator.
+You get the idea.

 ## Hobbies

 - Linux
+- Math (Yes i study math in free time [insert chad music])
 - Gaming
 - YouTube
 - Reading
-- You get the idea
+- Chess
+- And many more

 ## Favorite Book of the Bible

-Ecclesiastes
+Ecclesiastes.
+There's no way I would change my mind.